 Baked cookies will keep in the freezer for up to 3 or 4 weeks.
 After baking, allow cookies to cool completely.
 Place them in a freezer safe container or bag + store.

 - Paleo Gingerbread Biscotti

 - Healthy Anginetti Cookies

 - In a large bowl mix together coconut oil, coconut sugar, egg, and molasses until combined.
 Stir in baking soda, flour, and spices

 - Allow dough to chill for at least 1 hour in the refrigerator.

 - Preheat oven to 350.
 Roll dough into 1.5 inch balls.
-Roll the cookie dough balls in reserved coconut sugar until completely coated.
+Roll the cookie dough balls in separate coconut sugar/cinnamon mixture until completely coated.

 - Place on a greased cookie sheet, pressing down flat with the palm of your hand.
 Bake for 10-12 minutes until bottoms of cookies start to get slightly brown and edges are crispy.